jsarnoff-juliacon/ArbFloats.jl/README.md

 ####Conceptual Background

 `Transparency`: a desireable quality that may obtain in the presentation of numerical quantity.
-Where `transparency` exists, it may not persist.
+Where `transparency` exists, it may well not persist.
 A diminution of `transparency` increases `opacity`, and vice versa.
 Presentation of a floating point value either evinces `transparency` or furthers `opacity`.
-With the `transparent`, Looking at is looking through.
-With the `opaque` looking at is neither looking through nor looking into nor gazing upon -- it is the remaining sort of "to be looking", looking away.
+With `transparent` values, 'looking at a value' is 'looking through to see the knowable value'.
+With `opaque` values, 'looking at a value' is 'looking away from' that.
 And it is that nonresponsive, nonparticipative engagement of cognitive attention that is the `opaqueness` underlying `opacity`.

 Presented with a `transparent` floating point value, the perceiver is become best informed.
 There is no other rendition of that floating point realization which is intrinsically more informing and none which relays the value of that floating point realization more accurately -- none with fewer digits, none with more digits, none of greater magnitude, none of lesser magnitude.

 An `ArbFloat` is an extended precision float architected to evince `transparency`.
 It informs without leading or misleading.

-An `ArbFloat`, when viewed, looks just like an extended precision floating point value; yet when mapped through mathematical functions, transforms as an extended precision floating point interval.
-Their confluence clarifys what distinguishes obtained value from calculated value.
+An `ArbFloat`, when viewed, appears as an extended precision floating point value.
+When any of the exported arithmetic, elementary or special functions is applied to an `ArbFloat`, the value transforms as an extended precision floating point interval.

+__intertype conversions from `ArbFloat` to other are limited to a few standard types__

 ###About Arb

   This work is constructed atop a state-of-the-art C library for working with _midpoint ± radius_ intervals, `Arb`.
   `Arb` is designed and written by Fredrik Johansson, who graciously allows Julia to use it under the MIT License.

-It is a useful fiction to think of ArbFloats as Arb values with a zero radius -- and sometimes they are.
+It is a useful fiction to think of `ArbFloats` as Arb values with a zero radius -- and sometimes they are.
-When an ArbFloat has a nonzero radius, the user sees only those digits that _don`t care_:
+When an `ArbFloat` has a nonzero radius, the user sees only those digits that _don`t care_:
-the digits which remain after rounding the ArbFloat so that the radius is subsumed (as if 0.0).
+the digits which remain after rounding the `ArbFloat` so that the radius is subsumed (as if 0.0).

 ####Install